ethWaterloo23-fundAiTrainingDao/fundAiTrainingDao/packages/contract-analysis-gateway/README.md

 This is a proxy to the [contract-analysis service](../contract-analysis/README.md).

+Run `yarn keygen` to generate a keypair for the gateway.

 ## How it works

 The gateway is a simple proxy that forwards requests to the contract-analysis service.
 It is used to avoid privacy issues of knowing where the contract-analysis service is running.